Dr. Parisa Saboori

 MECG 746.
 Research Project in Mechanical Engineering.
 3-6 Credit.

 Research project under the supervision of a faculty member.
 A project proposal, approved by the faculty advisor and the graduate program director, must be submitted.
 A final written report and oral presentation are required.
-May be extended to thesis with faculty advisor's recommendation and approval of the graduate program director.
+May be extended to thesis with faculty advisor’s recommendation and the approval of the Graduate Program Director.
+Variable credits(3-6).

 MECG 748.
 Thesis in Mechanical Engineering.
 6 Credits.

 Original investigation or design in field of mechanical engineering; topic is to be chosen by student with approval of faculty advisor and the graduate program director; written report and oral presentation required.
 Prerequisite: Advisor’s approval of topic.
 Six credits.